A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Performance Evaluation

 \subsection{Overview}

-The performance of the SpGEMM kernel is dominated by several factors, including sparse format, matrix sparsity, and computational device.
-It is extremely challenging to figure out the exact relationship between the SpGEMM kernel and these factors.

-In this section, we conduct a series of experiments to compare the SpGEMM performance of several state-of-art approaches, and the non-zeros of sparse matrices are cached and involved in calculation in double precision.
-Our tested libraries include Intel$^{ \textregistered}$ Math Kernel Library (MKL) \cite{MKL}, NVIDIA$^{ \textregistered}$ CUDA Sparse Library (cuSPARSE) \cite{cuSPARSE}, CSPARSE \cite{CSPARSE}, CUSP \cite{CUSP}, bhSPARSE \cite{Liu2015framework}\cite{Weifeng14} and KokkosKernels \cite{KokkosKernels}.
+In this section, we conduct a series of experiments to compare the SpGEMM performance of several state-of-art implementations on three platforms, including CPU, GPU, and distributed system.
+Table \ref{tab:library} lists details of the libraries evaluated in each part.
+CPU and GPU-based SpGEMM implementations in Kokkos Kernels are labeled with KK-OpenMP and KK-CUDA, respectively.

-\textbf{Intel$^{ \textregistered}$ MKL} is a highly-parallel closed-source library for Intel$^{ \textregistered}$ processors.
-One of its sub-library, named \textit{spblas}, includes standard C and Fortran API for sparse linear algebra.
-It uses a highly encapsulated internal data structure to perform operations upon sparse matrices.
-We call \textit{mkl\_sparse\_sp2m} to perform SpGEMM, and both input matrices are encoded with either CSR or BSR.
-This interface supports two-stage execution.
-The row pointer array of the output matrix is calculated in the first stage.
-In the second stage, the remaining column indexes and value arrays of the output matrix are calculated.
-At the same time, We record the execution time of these two stages.

-\textbf{cuSPARSE} is a closed-source library provided by NVIDIA$^{ \textregistered}$.
-It contains a set of basic linear algebra subroutines used for handling sparse matrices.
-In our test program, input matrices encoded with COO format are first converted into CSR format by calling \textit{cusparseXcoo2csr}, then we call \textit{cusparseXcsrgemmnnz} and \textit{cusparseDcsrgemm} in turn to complete a two-stage SpGEMM, which is similar to MKL.
-Also, the execution time of each step is recorded.

-\textbf{CSPARSE} is an open-source, single-thread sparse matrix package written in C program.
-It uses the CSC format store the sparse matrices.
-We call \textit{cs\_multiply} to calculate the product of two sparse matrices and also record the execution time of this procedure simultaneously.

-\textbf{CUSP} is an open-source library for sparse basic linear algebra and graph computations based on Thrust, C++.
-It provides a flexible API for users and is highly encapsulated.
-We call \textit{multiply} to calculate the product of two sparse matrices encoded with the COO format and record the execution time of this call procedure.

-\textbf{bhSPARSE} is an open-source library that provides sparse linear algebra interfaces used for sparse matrix computations on heterogeneous parallel processors.
-A SpGEMM implementation based on CSR format is included in this library, and it is claimed to be efficient and general for the multiplication of irregular sparse matrices.
-It is composed of four stages: calculating upper bound, binning, computing the result matrix, and arranging data.
-The detailed introduction can be found in paper \cite{Weifeng14}.

-\textbf{KokkosKernels} implements local computational kernels for linear algebra and graph operations, using the Kokkos shared-memory parallel programming model \cite{Kokkos}.
-It also supports two-stage execution and records the execution time of the symbolic stage and numeric stage, respectively.
-Moreover, we test its performance on the Intel multi-core platform and NVIDIA GPU platform, respectively.